Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 In a P2P environment, every device can communicate with every other device.
 So adding more devices only increases the available bandwidth, speed, and resources of your application.
 More demand yields more supply, and your system scales organically (i.e., there’s no need to invest lots of money in more hardware and failover architectures).

-Resilio Connect can easily scale to support:
+Resilio Platform can easily scale to support:

 • Sync environments of any size: Sync hundreds or thousands of systems simultaneously in the same time most legacy solutions take to sync two.